mainam/FloodMonitoring/README.md

 #Flood Warnings

+`getAllWarnings()` returns all current alerts (including any that have been removedin the last 24 hours).

 `getAreaWarnings(double latitude, double longitude, int distance)` returns any flood alerts in the area as an array of FloodWarning objects.

 `getFloodAreaFromUrl(String url)` returns a `Flood` object containing the `FloodArea` including latitude and longitude for plotting warning locations on a map.